nicholas-kebbas/blockchain-based-voting-system/README.md

 The original timeline did not allocate time to implement public/private keys or digital signatures.
 Ring signature functionality is dependent on having some type of existing digital signature infrastructure in place.
-I've moved back "Implement solution to blockchain forking" but was still able to start in the ring signature on schedule.
+I've moved back "Implement solution to blockchain forking" but was still able to start on the ring signature on schedule.